Jerolivine/MemorizeWords/README.md

 1) Download latest jdk
 2) Go to Folder MemorizeWords\DevOps\ymls\SonarQube
-3) Run sonarqube yml run command.bat
+3) Run "sonarqube yml run command.bat"
 4) redirect to http://127.0.0.1:9000
 5) Use admin admin for username and password.
 6) identify your new password